dberzano/piheat/README.md

   dweets are public, and there is no registration needed, everybody can "dweet" in place of your thing, so set a difficult-to-guess name, like a UUID.
 It must be the same on the client and on the server.
-* **messages_expire_after_s**: all dweets older than the specified number of seconds will be considered expired, and therefore ignored.
+* **default_msg_expiry_s**: default message expiration time, will be overridden by an optional value sent by the server inside status messages.
+All dweets older than the specified number of seconds will be considered expired, and therefore ignored.

 Encrypted messages